gquere/gquere.github.io/sstic2020_writeup/step5.md

 Key provider
 ============
-Classically you'd open a Keepass database using a password entered in the GUI.
+Conventionally you'd open a Keepass database by entering a password in the GUI.
 But there's an alternate method if you want to, for instance, move your password to a secure location like a smartcard: using key providers.
-They are plugins in the form of a shared library, in our case a DLL file, that will programatically get the password from about any source you can imagine.
+Key providers are plugins in the form of a shared library, in our case a DLL file, that will programatically get the password from about any source you can imagine.

-Opening the KeyProvider in Ghidra gives us the following:
+Opening the challenge's KeyProvider in Ghidra gives us the following:

 ![a](./step5_keyprovider.png)

 The key provider talks to a serial peripheral on port COM1.
-When sent the single char '?' it will answer a 20-bytes password.
+When sent the single char ```'?'``` it will answer a 20-bytes password that will be used to open the keepass database.

 Nothing more to see here, so let's move to the ISO file.

 ISO file